Industrie und Glück: Composition

+42-card versions were printed until the late 20th century since some games like Zwanzigerrufen and Hungarian Tarokk do not require the pip cards below the black 10s and red 1s.
+Offset és Játékkártya Nyomda Zrt. of Budapest was the last manufacturer of this version.
 A 78-card version by Piatnik was once made to play Grosstarock (No. 1938); it was also adapted for the Austrian game of Droggn, although players used only 66 cards from the pack.
 There was also a mysterious 73-card version from the 1930s, also by Piatnik, which was composed like the 54-card deck but with 19 more trumps.
 It is believed to have been used for a lost version of Minchiate.